What Are Probiotics?

 According to the FAO/WHO, probiotics are defined as “live microorganisms, which, when administered in adequate amounts, confer a health benefit on the host.”

-Microorganisms are considered “probiotics” when they have been demonstrated, through various scientific studies and clinical trials, to confer health benefits and healthy bowel function in humans and/or animals.
+Microorganisms are considered “probiotics” for humans when they have been demonstrated, through various scientific studies and clinical trials, to confer health benefits in humans.

 What is the Gut Microbiome?